 - Percentage of students entered for Ebacc: 15%

 - EBacc average point score: 3.57 points

-- Pupils staying in education or employment for at least two terms after Key Stage 4: (Please note that this data, is for pupils who finished year 11 in 2016, which is the most recent data currently available) – N/A (as the academy was a different school at this point).
+- Pupils staying in education or employment for at least two terms after Key Stage 4: (Please note that this data, is for pupils who finished year 11 in 2017, which is the most recent data currently available) – N/A (as the academy was a different school at this point).

 The Department for Education illustrates the academy’s performance in a number of key areas for Key Stage 4 and also covers the 16-18 performance tables.